New Zealand Diploma in Creativity

 What can I expect out of this qualification?

-This qualification is for people seeking the skills and knowledge to effectively apply creative processes across a range of vocations and disciplines.
+This qualification is for akonga/learners who are seeking the skills and conceptual knowledge to effectively apply creative processes and practices across a broad range of contexts.

 Key Information for Students